flub78/aws_cicd/doc/https_role.md

 This role uses the `ping` module to check if the node is reachable, and the `become` directive with the `command` module to check if root access is possible.
 The output of the `command` is stored in the `result` variable, which is then displayed using the `debug` module to indicate whether root access is possible or not.

-## How to generate a free ssh certificate signed by a recognized authority
+## Free ssh certificate signed by a recognized authority

 To generate a free SSH certificate signed by a recognized authority, you can use the Let's Encrypt CA (Certificate Authority).
 Let's Encrypt is a free, automated, and open certificate authority that provides free SSL/TLS certificates to enable HTTPS on websites.